piccirilloth/Calendar-and-To-Do-list-CalDav/qtcreatorTest/curl-7.78.0-win64-mingw/docs/TheArtOfHttpScripting.md

  request.

- For example, you can change the POST request to a PROPFIND and send the data as `Content-Type: text/xml` (instead of the default Content-Type) like this:
+ For example, you can change the POST request to a PROPFIND and send the data as `Content-Type: text/icsText` (instead of the default Content-Type) like this:

-    curl --data "<xml>" --header "Content-Type: text/xml" \
+    curl --data "<icsText>" --header "Content-Type: text/icsText" \
       --request PROPFIND example.com

  You can delete a default header by providing one without content.
 Like you